 Liverpool co-owners Tom Hicks and George Gillett have removed the restraining order preventing the club's sale to New England Sports Ventures.

 However, the move is not designed to help NESV seal its £300m deal, but to aid Hicks in his attempt to sell his stake to US hedge fund Mill Financial.
+The club is hoping to tie up a deal with NESV on Friday, but Hicks believes he can still scupper its plan.

 Mill could then pay off the £237m debt owed to Royal Bank of Scotland (RBS).